-But if you're looking for Chris Hicks the Australian rugby player or the American recording-industry executive or the major-league baseball player or the former basketball player or the author of "Think" or the singer-songwriter, you're in the wrong place.
+But if you're looking for Chris Hicks the Australian rugby player or the American recording-industry executive or the Major League Baseball player or the author of "Think" or the singer-songwriter or the former basketball player, you're in the wrong place.

-This site is all about movies, mostly, and it's about me, too, I guess, but I'll try to keep my ego in check.
+This site is all about movies, well mostly, and it's also about me, I guess, but I'll try to keep my ego in check.

-The stories and reviews here are gleaned from my 30-plus years writing on the subject of motion pictures for the Deseret News in Salt Lake City, with side trips here and there to other entertainment forms.
+The bulk of stories and reviews here are gleaned (with permission) from my 40 years of writing about film for the Deseret News, a daily newspaper in Salt Lake City, with side trips here and there to other entertainment forms.

 Hope you enjoy my little site.
 If you do, tell your friends.
 If you don't, just say you couldn't find it.

 EDITOR’S NOTE: After ‘The Elephant Man’ but before ‘Blue Velvet’ and ‘Twin Peaks,’ David Lynch tackled his first and only big-budget, studio-restrictive work, an epic adaptation of Frank Herbert’s classic sci-fi work, ‘Dune.’
 The film was a major flop and Lynch cited studio interference as the reason, since it was taken from him before the final cut.
 Several recut versions now exist and a cult following has developed but the film remains controversial among sci-fi and especially Herbert fans, and even among Lynch-philes.
 Now, ‘Dune is being revived on the big screen as part of the Salt Lake Film Society’s ‘Summer Late Nights’ series at the Tower Theater this weekend, Friday and Saturday at 11 p.m., and Sunday at noon.
 My review below was published in the Deseret News on Dec.
 14, 1984.